-This block encodes a set of 95 special-use tag characters to enable the spelling out of ASCIIbased string tags using characters that can be strictly separated from ordinary text content characters in Unicode.
-These tag characters can be embedded by protocols into plain text.
+This block encodes a set of 97 special-use tag characters to enable the construction of tags using characters that can be strictly separated from ordinary text content characters in Unicode, but that correspond to ASCII-based strings.
 They can be identified and/or ignored by implementations with trivial algorithms because there is no overloading of usage for these tag characters-they can express only tag values and never textual content itself.
+One of these 97 characters is the deprecated language tag identification character.